ViennaSoftMatterDay/vsmd-website/content/_index.md

 ---
 title: "Vienna Soft Matter Day"

-description: The second Vienna Soft Matter Day will be held on December 1st 2023 at the Erwin Schršdinger Institute of University of vienna
+description: The second Vienna Soft Matter Day will be held on December 1st 2023 at the Erwin Schrödinger Institute of University of vienna
 theme_version: '2.8.2'
 cascade:
   featured_image: '/images/gohugo-default-sample-hero-image.jpg'
 ---

-The 2023 Soft Matter Day regional meeting will be held on December 1st at the University of Vienna at the [Erwin Schršdinger Institute](https://www.esi.ac.at/).
+The 2023 Soft Matter Day regional meeting will be held on December 1st at the University of Vienna at the [Erwin Schrödinger Institute](https://www.esi.ac.at/).
 Our goal is to encourage the establishment of a coherent scientific community in the area, which is why the meeting is free of registration fees.
 We encourage members of the soft matter community at all levels (PIs, postdocs, students) to participate.
 Please register using the link below.
 There will be